 - ▶ Bulbs and light fittings can be extremely hot.
-Therefore, allow lamps to cool down before changing bulbs. - ► Shut off the power supply on the safety cut-out in the 230 V fuse box before changing bulbs. - ▶ Store bulbs in a safe place inaccessible to children. - ▶ Do not use any bulb that has been dropped or which shows scratches in its glass.
+Therefore, allow lamps to cool down before changing bulbs. - ➤ Shut off the power supply on the safety cut-out in the 230 V fuse box before changing bulbs. - ▶ Store bulbs in a safe place inaccessible to children. - ▶ Do not use any bulb that has been dropped or which shows scratches in its glass.
 The bulb might burst. - ▶ Do not replace the LEDs in lamps with standard light bulbs.
 Risk of fire due to intense heat build up.

 - A new bulb should not be touched with the fingers.
-Use a cloth when installing the new bulb. - Dolly use bulbs of the same type and with the correct wattage. - ▷ If LEDs in lamps are defect, contact an authorised dealer or service centre. - The lamps shown in this section are examples.
+Use a cloth when installing the new bulb. - Only use bulbs of the same type and with the correct wattage. - The lamps shown in this section are examples.
 Depending on the model, the lamps may differ from the type displayed here.
 The examples are intended to point out the possible procedures for changing bulbs in lamps.